peduarte/wallop/README.md

 - `Wallop--vertical-slide`

 > **protip**<br>
 > These animation helpers are especially helpful using if you are using wallop as a slider, but don't feel forced to use them, instead, feel free to take advantage of the classes wallop provides you with, and create you own!
-Like [these guys](http://london-housing.uk) did.

 ## Options
 Here's a list of options you can pass to Wallop